liveahero-wiki/liveahero-wiki.github.io/_charas/barrel.md

 {% include sidekick-infobox.html stockId=10071 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="barrel"
+h_gachaResult = "Orient City Police Department, I'm Officer Barrel!<br>In the name of justice,I will fight!<br>So, where's the crime scene!?<br>Come come!!" s_gachaResult = "Hey!
+I'm Police officer barrel!<br>You can leave sidekick duty to me!<br>I'll provide cover fire!" salesStart = "Bang!
+Bang!
+I'm going!" salesEnd = "Bang!
+I'm done!" battleStart = "The sheriff of justice has arrived!<br>Come, let's fire away!" action = "Bang!
+Bang!
+Let's go!" attack = "Boom!" skill = "Bam and go!" special = "Shoot, shoot, shoot 'em all!<br>Bullseye!<br>BANG&BANG&BAAANG!!" smallDamage = "Agh!" bigDamage = "It's jammed!" win = "Haa~!
+Thrilling MAX!<br>&quot;The peace of the city was kept today.
+For the sake of the people we love, the sheriff will fight again tomorrow.&quot;<br>Bang-bang!" lose = "Ahyaa!
+I'm screwed...<br>I'm sorry, I leave the rest to you…" assist = "The showdown begins now!" assisted = "I owe you!"
 APPRECIATION = "Thank you for your hard work, partner!<br>Ah, if you meet someone troubling on your way home, don't hesitate to go to the police box!<br>I will solve it in a flash!"
 DAILY = "Thank you for your hard work! <br>Come on, come on, let's quickly go to the scene of the crime, there!<br>The scent of danger is waiting for us officials!"
 HERO = "That bomber guy is amazing!<br>I feel bad for them having to smell gunpowder all the time<br>...
 Eh?
 Hobby friend?
 What's that?"